araffin/robotics-rl-srl/README.md

 ## Reinforcement Learning

-We are using Pytorch Implementation of A2C, PPO and [ACKTR](https://blog.openai.com/baselines-acktr-a2c/) from [https://github.com/ikostrikov/pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr) (see `pytorch_agents` folder):
+We are using PyTorch Implementation of A2C, PPO and [ACKTR](https://blog.openai.com/baselines-acktr-a2c/) from [https://github.com/ikostrikov/pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr) (see `pytorch_agents` folder):

 - A2C - A synchronous, deterministic variant of Asynchronous Advantage Actor Critic (A3C) which gives equal performance.
 - ACKTR (pronounced “actor”) Actor Critic using Kronecker-factored Trust Region ("Scalable trust-region method for deep reinforcement learning using Kronecker-factored approximation") is a more sample-efficient reinforcement learning algorithm than TRPO and A2C,